 YES.
 This is called a counterclaim.
-Upon request, the clerk of the court will prepare a counterclaim from information furnished by a defendant.
-This service is available only for individuals, and not for any businesses or companies.
+Upon request, the clerk of the court will furnish the necessary forms to file a counterclaim.
 There is a filing fee of \$10.00 for filing a counterclaim.

-Court forms are available at 1111 Alakea Street, Third Floor, Honolulu, HI or at www.state.hi.us/jud.
+Court forms are available at 1111 Alakea Street, Third Floor, Honolulu, Hawai'i or at www.courts.state.hi.us.